DeepSOIC/Lattice2/README.md

 If you need help on something specific, you can ask a question on [FreeCAD forum](http://forum.freecadweb.org/) (there is no Lattice forum yet...).
 You can also ask me directly. **Note:** If you post to the forum, please add this to your post so that I get a notification:
 `[quote=DeepSOIC user_id=3888]Ding![/quote]`

+NEW!: [Github Discussions for Lattice2](https://github.com/DeepSOIC/Lattice2/discussions) are enabled, you are welcome to ask questions and post random thoughts there!

 ## Contributing

 If you have found a bug or are requesting a new feature, please first check to see if it has been previously reported already on the [Lattice2 Github repo issue tracker](https://github.com/DeepSOIC/Lattice2/issues).
 If not, feel free to open a ticket.